 I stop for another drink then add, “Since then those spheres of control have expanded a little to eliminate large groups of bandits on their edges.
 A classic example of this is when Kyle Alexander asked Sid Jones’ local administrators to extend their area of control up to the mountains on the northern edge of their border, and they did.
 Thus the whole of the Shiloh eastern border is contiguous with the Jones Kingdom.
 When I looked into this further I find most of the Chaos Midlands is now under direct Hero control with a large sphere of influence beyond that.
 When you add in all of the Hero controlled lands contiguous with the Jones Kingdom you have the lands of the other Slaver War Heroes, the Samuels Citadel lands, Shiloh, and my lands.
 There are other areas of direct Hero control not part of that one large group, but this group takes up most of the centre of the main continent.
 Mac, can you show us a map of these lands?”

 I wait a moment for the image of a basic Chaos map to appear to show the lands in question, each is marked with the Hero’s name.
 The extra statistics I asked for also appear on the screen with the other statistics.

 After a deep breath I dive in with, “Now we come to the hard part of the statistics Mac has just made available to us.
 They show us that the population density of the Hero controlled lands, especially the large area around the Jones’ Kingdom is, on average, nearly triple that of the other areas.
-Also, while the number of Damsels is evenly distributed on the basis of population density the number of Damsels needing rescue in the Hero controlled lands is about a seventh of that of Damsels in the other areas, and the time between landing and the need to be rescued is longer in the Hero controlled lands, plus it’s growing longer.
+Also, while the number of Damsels is evenly distributed on the basis of population density the number of Damsels needing rescue in the Hero controlled lands is about a seventh of that of Damsels in the other areas while the time between landing and the need to be rescued is a lot longer in the Hero controlled lands, and it’s growing longer.
 I was concerned this was the case.”